-Table 1.
-Highlights of the DryadLINQ CTP Evaluation

-Key Features Applications Selected Findings 1 Task scheduling Smith-Waterman Gotoh (SWG) Compared with Dryad (2009,11), DryadLINQ CTP provides better task scheduling strategy, data model, and interface to solve the workload balance issue for pleasingly parallel applications.
-(Section 3.4) 2 Hybrid Parallel programming models Matrix multiplication Porting multi-core technologies like PLINQ and TPL to DryadLINQ tasks can increase system utilization.
-(Section 4.5) 3 Distributed grouped aggregation PageRank The choice of distributed grouped aggregation with DryadLINQ CTP has a substantial impact on the performance of data aggregation/reduction applications.
-(Section 5.4)
+This report investigates key features and interfaces of the DryadLINQ CTP with a focus on their efficiency and scalability.
+After implementing three different scientific applications, which include Pairwise Alu sequence alignment, matrix multiplication, and PageRank with large and real-world data, the following were evident: 1) compared with Dryad (2009,11), DryadLINQ CTP provides better task scheduling strategy, data model, and interface to solve the workload balance issue for pleasingly parallel applications; 2) porting multi-core technologies like PLINQ and TPL to DryadLINQ tasks can increase system utilization; 3) the choice of distributed grouped aggregation with DryadLINQ CTP has a substantial impact on the performance of data aggregation/reduction applications.